sahil-rahman-ds/ML-Project/README.md

 1. Replace `https://github.com/sahil-rahman-ds/ML-Project` in the clone command with your actual repository URL.
 2. If your web app uses a framework other than Flask (like FastAPI or Django), just update the **Technologies Used** section.
 3. Make sure you don't commit the `venv`, `__pycache__`, or heavy datasets inside the `artifacts` folder (ensure they are properly listed in your `.gitignore`).

+Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+License
+This project is licensed under the terms of the MIT License - see the LICENSE file for details.

+Author
+sahil-rahman-ds